gfcwfzkm/t9k-baseboard/examples/04_simple_cpu/README.md

 ...
 ```

-See TODOFILE to see the full implementation of the Fetch Unit, alongside with the TODOTESTBENCH to verify its functionality.
+See [fetch.vhdl](src/overture/fetch.vhdl) to see the full implementation of the Fetch Unit, alongside with the [testbench](testbench/tb_fetch.vhdl) to verify its functionality.

 ## [5.
 Decode](#chapters)